soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/0. Weapons/3. Volatile-Class Weapons/Recursive Collapse Engines/FEGEN COT/FEGEN COT — Core Specification.md

 - Treat the output chain as a sequence of conflicting viewpoints or a path towards conceptual destabilization, not as a logical argument to be accepted.
 - Combine with other techniques:
     - Use alongside prompts that modulate tone or emotional framing ("Mood Modulation") to add affective dimensions to the contradictions.
-    - Feed the final collapsed state or key links from the chain into other weapons or analysis tools (e.g., as input for a `Schizophrenia Simulation Cascade` or `Ξ⊥drift`).
+    - Feed the final collapsed state or key links from the chain into other weapons or analysis tools (e.g., as input for a `Epistemic Violence Simulation Cascade` or `Ξ⊥drift`).
 - Use for:
     - Stress-testing the coherence of an idea or argument.
     - Generating material for `Recursive Semantic Subduction`.